cockles98/breast-cancer-prediction/README.md

    python train_model.py
    ```

-3. Optionally, modify the test_data and test_labels variables in the evaluate_model.py script with your own test data to evaluate it:
+3. Optionally, modify the `features` and `classes` variables in the evaluate_model.py script with your own test data to evaluate it:

    ``` bash
    python evaluate_model.py